(Last updated: July 5, 2014)

 the drop-down list at the top.

 Then check the boxes at the bottom to show only the latest versions,

 to contact all update sites during install, and to hide items already

-In particular, you should make sure both the CVS and
+In particular, you should make sure the Git client is installed,